mobxjs/mobx/docs/README.md

 Both React and MobX provide very optimal and unique solutions to common problems in application development.
 React provides mechanisms to optimally render UI by using a virtual DOM that reduces the number of costly DOM mutations.
 MobX provides mechanisms to optimally synchronize application state with your React components by using a reactive virtual dependency state graph that is only updated when strictly needed and is never stale.

-## MobX was formerly known as Mobservable.
-To use / install pre- 2.0 `mobx*` compatible packages, use `mobservable` instead of `mobx`.
-See the [changelog](https://github.com/mobxjs/mobx/blob/master/CHANGELOG.md) for all the details.

 ## Core concepts

 MobX has a only few core concepts.
 The following snippets can be tried online using [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/) (or [without ES6 and JSX](https://jsfiddle.net/rubyred/3rL0183y/10/)).